 Honey is a natural healing agent.
 Humans have been using this sweet and sticky substance for thousands of years to soothe various dermal problems and soothe sore throats, heal wounds, and boost the immune system.
 And it's no wonder why: honey offers so many health benefits for the skin.

 To start with, it's incredibly moisturizing.
 This quality helps provide the skin with a natural glow while also giving patches of dry, itchy, and flaky skin a much-needed boost of moisture.
 Honey also has antibacterial properties, which help it treat and prevent acne.
 The antibacterial properties also make honey useful in warding off infection, especially if relentless scratching causes the skin to crack or bleed.
-Thanks to its antioxidant properties, honey is also anti-aging.
+Thanks to its antioxidant properties, honey is also anti-aging and can help to fight face wrinkles.
 So if you're looking for a natural way to reduce or prevent the appearance of wrinkles, honey can help.
 Finally, honey is incredibly cleansing for the skin as it helps to open up the pores.

 Now, do you see why we love honey for all things skin-related?